swilliams11/edgemicro-decorator/README.md

 * This repo uses Edge Microgateway version 2.3.1

 ## Updates
+* July 20, 2017
+Edgemicro now allow you to pass in SSL certificates to configure Microgateway with TLS connections.
+See our docs on [configuring SSL on the Microgateway](http://docs.apigee.com/microgateway/latest/operation-and-configuration-reference-edge-microgateway#configuringsslontheedgemicrogatewayserver).

 * July 18, 2017
 The edgemicro-decorator installs `edgemicro` with `npm install edgemicro@VERSION -g`.
 The version is supplied in the `edgemicro_version` property in the user defined service instance (i.e. `"edgemicro_version":"2.4.6"`).
 Now you can install any version of Edge Microgateway with the edgemicro-decorator.
 However, we recommend that you use the most current version. (as of July 18, 2017 it is 2.4.6).